 It is a super-lightweight and warm insulated jacket that you can use as an outer jacket or layer depending on the season.

-Because this jacket uses synthetic insulation that mimics the properties of down, it is just as warm but does not loss much warmth when wet (unlike regular down, which is a disaster when wet).
+Because this jacket uses synthetic insulation that mimics the properties of down, it is just as warm but does not lose much warmth when wet (unlike regular down, which is a disaster when wet).

 What else is great about this jacket?

-It has elastic cuffs and a cinch-cord on the hem, to help keep the warmth in (and wind out!).
+It has elastic cuffs and a cinch cord on the hem, to help keep the warmth in (and wind out!).

-It can be rolled up into it's own pocket for easy storage in your pack.
+It can be rolled up into its own pocket for easy storage in your pack.